Fridemn/Fridemn/README.md

 💭 **About Me**

-- 🏫 A college junior student
+- 🏫 A Sophomore Student
 - 🍕 Love Animes, DIY
 - 🌌 Dream to create an automata like 2B